c-noblet/hawk/README.md

 Hawk is an apache2 vhost generator.
 It can generate vhosts by giving it a domain name and you can also choose to create a Wordpress project.

-/!\ Be aware that this program was developed for my personal needs.
+/!\ Be aware that this program was developed for my personal needs and must not be used in a production environment.

 ## Installation